What do you Notice?

 • the flow of the game

 Great players don’t just react.
 They understand what is happening around them.
-Sometimes it involves expanding the senses outside of sight too.
-What the heard, felt, heard etc.
+Sometimes it involves expanding the other senses outside of sight too.
+What they heard, felt, thought etc.

-As I have explained to coaches, ‘notice’ is a strong word if you use it right.
+As I have explained to coaches over the years, ‘notice’ is a strong word if you use it right.

 The Coach’s Role

 There is a place for explicitly telling players what to do.
-However, this is often overdone.
-Instead of telling players what to do every time, great coaches create environments where athletes learn to ‘notice’ for themselves.
+However, in my experience this is often overdone.
+However, instead of telling players what to do every time, great coaches create environments where athletes learn to ‘notice’ for themselves.

 By asking the question, “What do you notice?”, the coach encourages athletes to: